 First made by Otto Bayer and his co-workers at IG Farben in 1930’s Germany, Polyurethane is a polymer composed of organic units joined by carbamate (urethane) links.
 While most polyurethanes are thermosetting polymers that do not melt when heated, thermoplastic polyurethanes are also available.

-Polyurethane products have many uses.
-From the manufacture of microcellular foam seals and gaskets; durable elastomeric wheels and tires and automotive suspension bushings.
-To electrical potting compounds; high performance adhesives; surface coatings and surface sealants; and hard-plastic parts (i.e., for electronic instruments).
+Polyurethane products consequently have many uses.
+Firstly the manufacture of microcellular foam seals and gaskets; durable elastomeric wheels and tires and automotive suspension bushings.
+In addition electrical potting compounds; high performance adhesives; surface coatings and surface sealants; and hard-plastic parts (i.e., for electronic instruments).

 Also used for the manufacture of hoses and skateboard wheels as it combines the best properties of both rubber and plastic.